dev-abhishek-dixit/TaskManagmentSystem/README.md

 Note: if any Library fails then downgrate its version from requirement.txt

 3. Set up MySQL:
-   - Install PostgreSQL if not already installed
+   - Install Mysql if not already installed
    - Create a new database:
    ```bash
    createdb taskmanagement